gaehlerm/SoftwareEngineering/README.md

 Architecture: "the decisions you wish you could get right early" - Ralph Johnson

+// just write a short text what software architecture is

+There are many people misunderstanding the work of "real" architects.
+Architects don't just make a plan and hand it over to the construction company.
+Instead they closely monitor the construction as there are always questions and problems popping up that have to be fixed.

+With software engineering it is similar.
+As far as I understand the expression "software architecture", architects are not only the ones designing the cornerstones of the software.
+They also have to monitor the complete process of the software development as there will always be fundamental questions along the way.

 ## About software architecture

 Software Architecture is the high-level design of a software system.
 It's what you tell someone if you have to explain the structure of your code in 5 minutes.
 For example: "I worked on a quantum compiler.
 We used an Abstract Syntax Tree (AST) to represent the gate operations.
 These gates were then translated into electrical pulses that were played by our devices.
 The compiler consisted of many visitors that traversed the AST and performed all the calculations and optimizations, one after another."
 Anyone who knows what an AST and the visitor design pattern are will have a pretty good idea of the code I was describing.
 In 4 sentences I described the basic datastructure (the AST) as well as the basic algorithm (the visitor pattern) that was used in the code.